Noaaan/MythicMetals/PATCHNOTES.md

+# 0.13.x and 0.12.x
+Fixed multiple issues with anvils, causing them to be both slow to break, and unbreakable on first load (`/reload` on older versions fixes this issue till next restart)
+Added anvils to the `minecraft:minable/pickaxe` tag.
+Added a new resource condition to properly validate anvils being disabled.

+# 0.13.0
+Ported to 1.18.2

 # 0.12.1
 Fixed some issues regarding the language files not using correct translation keys.
 Fixed Banglum TNT not respecting who detonated it.